Quantum $z=2$ Lifshitz criticality in one-dimensional interacting fermions

-RG analysis at the positive coupling shows that the interaction is a relevant perturbation since $u$ flows $+\infty$ in the limit $\Lambda \rightarrow 0$.
-But it cannot give the right description of new fixed points.
-A natural expectation is that the system might develop a charge-density-wave for $A/B$ sublattice and the excitations are gapped.
-But we have seen from the RPA calculations that the system at the positive coupling is still gapless.
-More specifically, the gap is closed at the momentum scale $k\sim \sqrt{2u_0}$.
-This means that the cut-off cannot run to zero if one wants to obtain the true low-energy theory.
-In fact, by linearizing the spectrum in Fig.~\ref{3}, one can see that the new fixed point is described by two copies of Luttinger liquids.
+together with the $dv/dl=v+u_1 \Lambda/\pi$.
+Here $l$ is the parameter running from $l=0$ (initial condition) to $l=+\infty$ (IR limit).
+Supposing that we always add some counter term to $v$ by hand, we can only focus on the RG flow of ${u_0,u_1}$ described by Eq.~\ref{9}.
+There exists a stable RG fixed point at $u_0=-2\pi \Lambda$ and $u_1=2\pi$.
+RG flow is plotted in Fig.~\ref{run}.
+If we consider the case like Eq.~\ref{1} with only one perturbation at UV, the $u_0$ turn on $v$ in RG, and $v$ flows to $+\infty$.
+This indicates that the IR theory of Eq.~\ref{1} is always described by the conformal invariant criticality, once $u_0\neq 0$.

 {\it DMRG numerics.} In this section, we use DMRG from ITensor\cite{itensor} to simulate the lattice model in Eq.~\ref{1}.
-We fix model parameters to $t_0=t_2=1$ and $t_1=2$.
-The coupling constant $u_0$ is picked to be either $+0.1$ or $-0.1$.
+We fix model parameters to $t_0=t_2=1$ and $t_1=2$, and the filling is half.
 The truncation error cutoff is taken to be $10^{-10}$.
 We keep running sweeps until $E_i-E_{i-1}<10^{-11}$ and $S_i-S_{i-1}<10^{-8}$.
 Here $E_i$ and $S_i$ are the energy and entropy of the ground state at $i$-th sweep.
+Below we consider different values of coupling constants in the lattice model to explore low-energy descriptions of interacting $z=2$ LCs.

-Predicted asymmetric many-body properties in Fig.~\ref{1} can be observed in the entanglement entropy of the ground state.
-Here we present the results of weak interactions in Fig.~\ref{ee}.
-At $u_0=0.1$, the entropy climbs quickly and deviates from behaviors of $z=2$ LC, indicating a phase transition.
+Firstly, we consider the situation with positive $u_0$.
+In the previous section, we show the linear dispersion of the particle-hole collective mode.
+Therefore, one shall expect a logarithmic entanglement entropy $S$ for $u_0>0$.
+Here we plot the behavior of $u_0=0.1$ in Fig.~\ref{ee}.
+One can see that the entropy at $u_0=0.1$ climbs quickly and deviates from behaviors of the free $z=2$ LC.
 At larger $L$, a clear CFT characteristic emerges.
-We also find that the central charge of the theory is $c=2$, which is plotted in the inset of Fig.~\ref{ee}.
-This confirms predictions from Fig.~\ref{ph_C}.
-At $u_0=-0.1$, the entropy remains almost constant, which is a fundamental feature of $z=2$ LC.
+We show that the central charge of the theory is $c=2$, which is plotted in the inset of Fig.~\ref{ee}.
+We also find that the finite-size gap at $u_0=+0.1$ is fundamentally linear in $1/L$.